The End? Can’t keep silent

 In John’s vision, a mighty angel comes down from heaven, standing with one foot on the earth and one on the seas (sovereign over land and sea, refer 8:7-8).
 He was clothed in white, his face shone as the sun, and he had a rainbow around his head, his feet were like fire, and his voice like a lion.
 John describes the Angel as Jesus himself (compare 10:1-3 with 1:15-18; 4:3).

 From spectator to participator.
 This pause after the six trumpet judgments, which still left the nations unrepentant of their wickedness and rebellion (9:20-21), shows the mystery of God’s redemptive plan.
-Here we see that John was invited to not only discern and understand God’s redemptive acts, but to become a participant in his plan.
-The scroll – which no one was worthy to receive and open – was now handed to John.
-The scroll which unleashed God’s redemption of creation through terrible judgments, was given for John to take and digest.
-John, as with everyone who reads his words and “beholds” this Revelation, is invited to embody God’s plan – the renewal of all things.
+Here, we see that John was invited to discern and understand God’s redemptive acts and participate in his plan.
+The scroll – which no one could receive and open – was now handed to John.
+The scroll that unleashed God’s redemption of creation through terrible judgments was given for John to take and digest.
+John, as with everyone who reads his words and “beholds” this Revelation, is invited to embody God’s plan – the renewal of all things…

 Quick links to full THE END Revelation Series posts